David E. Clemmer: Research

 Clemmer is particularly interested in studying the structural characterization and conformational dynamics of complex low-symmetry systems.
 Clemmer develops scientific instruments and methods for the examination of biomolecular structure and complex biomolecular mixtures in the gas phase using ion-mobility spectrometry.

-Ion mobility methods separate ions into different groups based on their ability to move through an electrically-charged buffer gas.
+Ion mobility methods separate ions into different groups based on their ability to move through an electrically charged buffer gas.
 This enables complex mixtures to be differentiated in ways that could not be achieved by mass spectrometry alone.
 Even minute amounts of compounds can be distinguished and differentially examined according to characteristics such as size, shape and charge as well as mass.

 Clemmer has helped to establish ion mobility as both a powerful tool and a field of research through his "thorough studies" and "revolutionary instrumental methods".

-In early work, Clemmer and Jarrold used long drift tubes with nonclustering gas atmospheres to increase the resolving power of ion-mobility spectrometry.
+In early work, Clemmer and Jarrold used long drift tubes with non-clustering gas atmospheres to increase the resolving power of ion-mobility spectrometry.
 Clemmer's work on gas-phase separation methods for ion mobility-mass spectrometry (IM-MS) and their application to the structural analysis of intact proteins is considered a "particularly important milestone" in the application of IM-MS to the examination of biomolecular structures.
 Clemmer and his colleagues have developed at least a dozen different configurations combining modular components for ion-mobility with mass spectrometry instruments.
 These include combining ion mobility with Time-of-flight mass spectrometry (TOF).
 They also developed the first instrument for nested ion-mobility time-of-flight mass spectrometry.